Syrian elephant

 The Syrian or Western Asiatic elephant (sometimes given the subspecies designation Elephas maximus asurus) was the westernmost population of the Asian elephant (Elephas maximus), which went extinct in ancient times, with early human civilizations in the area utilizing the animals for their ivory, and possibly for warfare.
-Skeletal remains of E. m. asurus have been recorded in the Middle East, notably from Iran, Iraq, Syria, and Turkey, from periods dating between at least 1800 BC and likely 700 BC.
+Skeletal remains of E. m. asurus have been recorded in West Asia, notably from Iran, Iraq, Syria, and Turkey, from periods dating between at least 1800 BC and likely 700 BC.
 Due to the lack of any Late Pleistocene or early to mid-Holocene records for Asian elephants in the region, there are suggestions that the elephants were anthropogenically introduced, or transported, there during the Bronze Age, though this is disputed.

 Ancient Syrian and Assyrian craftsmen used the tusks of E. m. asurus to make ivory carvings.
 Regionally, the production of ivory items was at its height during the first millennium, BC, when the Arameans crafted splendid ivory inlays for elite furniture.

-Description
+Taxonomy and description

+The subspecies Elephas maximus asurus was named by Sri Lankan paleontologist Paulus Edward Pieris Deraniyagala in 1950.
+Later authors have questioned the subspecies designation, stating that Deraniyagala's description was based on "doubtful interpretation of Bronze Age illustrations".
+Deraniyagala argued that the subspecies was large in size in comparison to other Asian elephant populations, but this was made based on only a few bone measurements.

-Syrian elephants were among the largest Asian elephant subspecies to have survived into historic times, measuring 3.5 m or more at the shoulder; on par with the largest reported Indian elephants.
-Skeletal remains show it did not differ much from the Indian subspecies, except in size.
-A study of mitochondrial DNA from 3500 year old remains from Gavur Lake Swamp southwest of Kahramanmaraş in Turkey, which represent an apparently wild population, found that they were within extant genetic variation and belonged to the β1 subclade of the major β clade of Asian elephants, β1 being the predominant clade among Indian elephants.
+A study of mitochondrial DNA from 3500 year old remains from Gavur Lake Swamp southwest of Kahramanmaraş in Turkey, which represent an apparently wild-living population (that may or may not have ultimately originated from human-introduced elephants), found that they were within extant genetic variation and belonged to the β1 subclade of the major β clade of Asian elephants, β1 being the predominant clade among Indian elephants.
 These elephant were found to carry an extremely rare mitochondrial haplotype only previously found in a single modern elephant in Thailand.
 The origin of the haplotype has been placed between 3,700 and 58,700 years ago, with a mean estimate of 23,500 years ago, suggesting that the population did not descend from Middle Pleistocene Elephas fossils known from the region.
 If the population was not introduced by humans, it must have arrived in the region as an expansion from the core range of the Asian elephant during the Late Pleistocene or Holocene.
 The data are inconclusive as to whether the population has an anthropogenic origin.